TEMPLE578/ObsidianGitSync/Economics.md

 MODEL: Production Possibility Curve

-- Talking about the possibi
+- Talking about the possibilities of producing.